Season 1, Episode 42

 Gila Golub:

 Even if someone unleashes a tirade at you still listen.
 It’s so tricky to not fall into your own wound.
-And by the way, you can’t do listening when you are in your own wound.
+And by the way, you can’t listen when you are in your own wound.

 Lorne Brown:

-Yeah, you’re regress.
+Yeah, you’re regressing.
 Now you talk about your regression then that’s

 Gila Golub: